Ishar Bindra

-Ishar Bindra (1921-2015) was a Sikh American investor, entrepreneur and philanthropist.
+Ishar Bindra (1921-2015) was an Indian-American investor, entrepreneur and philanthropist.
 He was also the founder-trustee of the Sikh Forum of New York, senior vice president of the Hemkunt Foundation, and patron of the Sikh Art and Film Foundation.

 Bindra has received numerous awards and has been recognized in many national and international events.
 In 1999, Bindra was honored as Humanitarian of the Year by the Interfaith Nutrition Network.
 In 2000, he was honored with the “Punjab-Ratan” award by then-First Lady Hillary Rodham-Clinton.
 In 2006, Bindra was awarded with the “Lifetime Achievement” award for his service to the community by the World Punjabi Organization during its International Convention in New York.

 Early life

-Bindra was born to a Gur Sikh family in Kallar, a small village in Punjab.
+Bindra was born to a Gur Sikh family in Kallar, a small village in Punjab, British India.
 He was the first in his family to attend college and graduated from Dayanand Anglo Vedic College in 1939.
 During his second year in college, he became engaged to Kuljeet Kaur.
 Three years later, the two were married on February 20, 1940.
 Bindra eventually became the father of seven children: Amrit, Pritam, Inderjeet, Kuldip, Virinder, Kanwaljeet, and Tejinder.